St. John's College of Liberal Arts and SciencesQueens Campus

 What are the admissions requirements?

-Applicants much have a Bachelors degree from an accredited institution.
+Applicants much have a baccalaureate degree from an accredited institution.
 Acceptance requires a minimum of 18 credit hours of undergraduate coursework in the social sciences.
 Deficiencies must be corrected under departmental direction.
-International students must submit TOEFL scores and will be required to take the English Placement Test upon acceptance.
+International students must submit TOEFL or IELTS scores.

 How long will it take to finish the degree?

-The program is designed so that students can enroll either full-time (minimum of 9 hrs. per semester) or part-time (minimum of 6 hours per semester).
-Full-time students could complete the program in as little as three semesters and part-time students in five semesters.
+The program is designed so that students can enroll either full-time (minimum of nine credits per semester) or part-time (minimum of six credits per semester).
+Full-time students may complete the program in as little as three semesters and part-time students in five semesters.

 Is financial assistance available?

 Yes.
-Students can apply for loans or grants through St. John's Financial Aid Office.
+Students can apply for loans or grants through Student Financial Services.

 Will I be able to get credit for an internship?